keboola/connection-docs/storage/tables/index.md

 ### Incremental Loading
 When a primary key is defined on a column, it is also possible to take advantage of incremental loads.
-If you load data into a table incrementally, new rows will be added and **existing rows will be updated**.
+If you load data into a table incrementally, new rows will be added and existing rows will be updated unless they are completely identical to the existing rows.
 No rows will be deleted.
  If you have a table with a primary key defined on the column `name`:

 |name|money|
 |---|---|